cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

 2. Click [this link](https://cdn.discordapp.com/attachments/355816969984933890/508301348505387008/tvOS_12_Beta_Profile.mobileconfig) in your device's browser
 3. Select "Allow" if prompted
 4. Choose your current device if prompted
+1. Open the Settings application
+1. Navigate to `General` -> `Profile`
+  - This may also be called `Profile and Device Management`
+1. Tap on the tvOS Beta Profile you just installed
 5. Tap "Install"
 6. Confirm by tapping "Install" again
 7. Enter your passcode if you have one